 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-(Referred to in paragraph 1 under "Report on Other Legal and RegulatoryRequirements" section of our Independent Auditor's Report of even date to themembers of 20 Microns Limited on Standalone Ind AS Financial Statements for the year ended31 stMarch 2019)
+(Referred to in paragrapRs.
+2 under "Report on Other Legal and RegulatoryRequirements" section of our report the members of 20 Microns Limited of evendate)

-(d) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovable properties areheld in the name of the Company as at 31st March 2019.
+(c) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovable properties areheld in the name of the Company as at 31st March.
+2021.

 (ii) The inventory has been physically verified by the Management during the year.
 Thediscrepancies noticed on physical verification of inventory as compared to book recordswere not material.